SoftInstigate/restheart-plugin-skeleton/README.md

 </dependency>
 ```

-You can check which libraries are pacaked with `restheart` as follows:
+You can check which libraries are already packaged with `restheart` as follows:

 ```bash
 $ git clone https://github.com/SoftInstigate/restheart.git && cd restheart